arc-l/rvg/README.md

   </div>

 ### <a name="examples"></a>Additional Examples
-- RVG dealing with non-convex geometries
+RVG works with rigid bodies that are non-convex:
   <div align="center">
   <p float="left">
     <img src=